★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Sterile single-use bioprocessing consumables (bags, filters, fluid management components)

-Revenue_share is based on company disclosure that recurring business with sterile single-use products is about three-quarters of sales (see evidence under installed_base_consumables moat).
+Revenue_share is based on company disclosure that recurring business with sterile single-use products is a good three quarters of sales (see evidence under installed_base_consumables moat).

 Installed Base Consumables